The Interconnected Families of Numancia

 Complete Document Transcriptions & Translations

-Access the full Spanish and Hiligaynon transcriptions with English translations, detailed genealogical analysis notes, and research conclusions for all eight primary source documents.
+Access the full Spanish and Hiligaynon transcriptions with English translations, detailed genealogical analysis notes, and research conclusions for all fourteen primary source documents.

 View Document Transcriptions (PDF)Research Methodology